 Our first treatment arm implements a standard PES contract, with payments contingent on not burning and paid after compliance is verified.
 (We discuss how contracts are monitored and enforced later in this section.)
-Based on discussions with the Punjab government, our base contract sets payment at ₹800 per acre.
+Based on discussions with the Punjab government and their view of what payment level was scalable, our base contract sets payment at ₹800 per acre.
 To change behavior, the payment needs to cover the marginal cost of CRM relative to burning, not the full cost of CRM.
 Burning may take time or require some material inputs, and some farmers may perceive it as detrimental to soil fertility.
-The variability in whether farmers burned in the status quo (8-20% did not burn in our control group, according to our two remote sensing estimates) indicates heterogeneity in farmers' reservation price to switch away from burning; some farmers have a negative (or 0) reservation price, but the vast majority have a positive reservation price, which likely varies considerably.
+The variability in whether farmers burned in the status quo (8-20% did not burn in our control group, according to our remote sensing estimates) indicates heterogeneity in farmers' reservation price to switch away from burning; some farmers have a negative reservation price, but the majority have a positive reservation price, which likely varies considerably.
+While one would not expect an ₹800 per acre incentive to compel all farmers to avoid burning, the subset with a positive but modest cost to avoid burning should be on the margin of changing their behavior.
 To assess the importance of payment levels, we introduce a variant on the standard PES contract that pays twice as much as the base contract, or ₹1600 per acre not burned.14

-The standard PES contract pays out only after the desired behavior or action has occurred (i.e., not burning).
+The standard PES contract pays out only after the desired behavior has occurred (i.e., not burning).
 Farmers may not undertake a costly action in anticipation of a future payment if they do not trust the principal to follow through with the payment or if they lack cash on hand to carry out the action required for compliance.
 Both distrust and liquidity constraints are plausible barriers to compliance in our study setting.
 At baseline, only 13% of farmers said they had complete trust in the government, with even lower levels of trust in NGOs, about 7%.
-Less than half of the sample had ₹5,000 in savings and the majority said that it would be somewhat difficult or difficult to access a ₹5,000 loan.
-Our second treatment arm was designed to address these constraints by offering partial payment upfront, with the remainder paid conditional on contract outcomes.
-The sum of the (potential) upfront and ex post payments was held fixed at ₹800 to match our base contract.
-We evaluate two variants of the upfront PES treatment, which vary the share paid upfront.
+Less than half of the sample had ₹5,000 in savings, and the majority said that